KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Summary
 [summary]: #summary

-Allow structure definitions to supply default values for individual fields, and then allow those fields to be omitted from structure initialisation:
+Allow `struct` definitions to supply default values for individual fields, and then allow those fields to be omitted from `struct` initialisation:

 ```rust
 struct Foo {